TharickPascoal/2022-Nat_Comm_Pascoal_etal/README.md

 Add the codes to the directory containing your data files in the R Statistical software.

-The anonymized data used in the manuscript figures can be obtained from the corresponding author upon request.
+The data used in the manuscript figures can be obtained from the corresponding author upon request.

 # Dependencies